purpleorangegames/portalsofphereonsmallfixes/README.md

 # BepInEx
 I converted all four fixes to Harmony (you can check them below), you can then use BepInEx to load Harmony mods with the game.
-Added another mod made only in Harmony that doubles the hostility from portals. https://github.com/BepInEx/BepInEx
+Added two other mods made only in Harmony that doubles the hostility from portals. https://github.com/BepInEx/BepInEx

 I tested using this version, it needs to be x86 for this game in particular on the current version stated above.